Sure independence screening in generalized linear models with NP-dimensionality: Proofs

 \end{lemma}

-{\it Proof of Lemma \ref{lem-5}.} The main idea is to apply the concentration theorem (Lemma~\ref{lem-4}).
+\begin{pf} The main idea is to apply the concentration theorem (Lemma~\ref{lem-4}).
 To this end, we first show that the random variables involved are bounded.
-By Condition B and the Cauchy-Schwartz inequality, we have that on the set $\Omega_n$,
+By condition~B and the Cauchy--Schwarz inequality, we have that on the set~$\Omega_n$,

 On the set $\Omega_{n}$, by the definition of $\mathcal{B}(N)$, the above random variable is further bounded by $k_n q^{1/2} K_n N$.
 Hence, $L^2 = 4 k_n^2 q K_n^2 N^2$, using the notation of Lemma~\ref{lem-4}.